 Display is everything.
 Correction, WAS everything.
 It’s alarming how quickly it changed overnight.
 I’d exhibited my entire shoe collection in the living room at one point during uni, mostly because I simply didn’t own any storage space to speak of, but truly everything was purposefully on show for myself to see and celebrate.
 Then I woke up one regular day in 2018 (yes it’s recent) and all I wanted was: doors.

 We found another home in Copenhagen not six months back, and have been routinely organising and hiding all our belongings behind closable doors since.
-I don’t know if it’s age, something psychological, or simply the fact that I subconsciously (and mentally) retired from dusting, but we applied Less is more approach to every single room and haven’t been happier.
+I don’t know if it’s age, something psychological, or simply the fact that I subconsciously (and mentally) hope to retire from dusting, but we applied Less is more approach to every single room and haven’t been happier.

 Tylko, Polish word for only or merely, is a new generation furniture brand that marries customisation and ease.
 Think of it like 3D printing your personalised Sims room.
 Based out of Warsaw, the concept is ridiculously simple: design, order, assemble.
 No drills or frills required.
 The manual is printed precisely for your design and the label stickers on each panel peel off like butter.
-You may need a buddy, but only to lift the unit with – and to high-five with.
+You may need a buddy, but only to lift the unit with – and to high-five with, after.
 I fashioned mine to fit precisely in a tricky cove in the ETC room, measured the compartments so that my MUJI makeup drawers fit precisely behind doors, and installed easy drawers for other knick-knacks.
 Yes, we installed more doors in our life, and let me tell you this – It sparked joy.

 One thing I do recommend, other than to read and follow the instructions down to the letter as with any furniture assembly, is to read tips before starting the build.
 The screws in the larger panels can be un-tightened for easier click-on – something we learnt the hard, hard way.